 Ringette Canada announces high-performance scouts attending national championships

-Ringette Canada – Ottawa, ON – March 28, 2019 –Ringette Canada today announced the high-performance scouts who have been selected to attend the 2019 Credit Union Canadian Ringette Championships that will take place in Charlottetown/Summerside, PEI from April 7-13.
-The high-performance scouting program aims to increase the number of active coaches involved in its high-performance ringette programs.
+Ringette Canada – Ottawa, ON – April 4, 2018 – Ringette Canada today announced the high-performance scouts who have been selected to attend the 2018 Save-On-Foods Canadian Ringette Championships.
+The event will take place in Winnipeg, MB from April 8-14 and the high-performance scouting program is a pilot program aiming to increase the number of active coaches involved in its high-performance ringette programs.

-The following six individuals will be in PEI as part of the high-performance scouting program:
+The following six individuals will be in Winnipeg as part of the high-performance scouting program:

 Shawn Wagar – Lacombe, AB

-These individuals will assist with the U16 and U19 athlete scouting process in PEI for the junior national team program.
-They will be part of a team lead by Chris Belan (Calgary, AB) who is the lead scout for the junior national team and supported by Bob Kerr (Calgary, AB) and Heather Konkin (Edmonton, AB).
-Their efforts will populate the athlete scouting database for future national team programs, in addition to selecting the all-star lines at the 2019 Credit Union Canadian Ringette Championships.
+These individuals will assist with the U16 and U19 athlete scouting process in Winnipeg for the 2019 national team programs.
+They will be part of a team lead by Ringette Canada high-performance coaches that will populate the athlete scouting database for future national team programs in addition to selecting the all-star lines at the 2018 Save-on-Foods Canadian Ringette Championships.

-The 2019 Credit Union Canadian Ringette Championships will get underway in Charlottetown/Summerside, PEI on April 7 and 45 teams from across the country will compete for national titles in the U16 and U19 divisions, as well as the National Ringette League championship title.
-The opening ceremony will be held on Sunday, April 7 in Summerside, games start Monday morning and finals will be held on Saturday, April 13.
-All-stars and the NRL Annual Awards will be announced at the closing award ceremony on Saturday night in Charlottetown.
+The 2018 Save-On-Foods Canadian Ringette Championships will get underway in Winnipeg, Manitoba on April 8 and teams from across the country will compete for national titles in the U16 and U19 divisions, as well as the National Ringette League championship title.
+The opening ceremony will be held on Sunday, April 8, games start Monday morning and finals will be held on Saturday, April 14.
+All-stars and the NRL Annual Awards will be announced at the closing award ceremony on Saturday night.